antonlydell/Pandemy/README.rst

 Documentation
 =============

-The full documentation is under development.
+The full documentation is hosted at: https://pandemy.readthedocs.io

 Tests
 =====